Changing Your Address in Michigan

 Michigan law mandates that your driver license have an up-to-date address.
 The Secretary of State makes it easy to comply with the regulation, offering a free change-of-address service.

-Alternatively, download the change-of-address form, fill it out, and mail it in.
+Alternatively, download the Michigan Change of Address/Voter Registration (Form ED-109W), fill it out, and mail it in.
 In both cases, the office will give you a sticker with the new address for the back of your existing driver license.

 If you don't change your address, your license might be suspended.